 Before installing your ventilator, the unit must be configured to operate in SLAVE mode (see page 20).
-A maximum of two ZRTs are recommended to be connected to the H/ERV.
+A maximum of two ZRTs are recommended to be connected to the HF and HFX models only.

 Depending on selection, the ZRTs will be designed to operate on 120V power or 24V power provided by the ventilator itself.
 If you are not certain what you have, this can be easily determined by the color of the wires on the ZRTs.
 All ZRTs will have one green (ground) and two red (end switch) wires.
 The other two wires are black (120V) or yellow (24V).